fridmane/Wall-E/README.txt

-An assortment of functions and Arduino loops for constructing a simple robot
+An assortment of libraries and Arduino loops for constructing a simple robot